How to Use a Screw Extractor | Remove Damaged Screws Like a Pro!

 If you’re using a burnishing/extractor double-ended bit, you’ll need to kick your drill into reverse to use it properly.
 The nice thing is that the double-ended bit already matches up with the proper extractor size, so there’s no guesswork.
 Just compare each bit to the screw and choose the best size.

-As you can probably tell, we find these double-ended screw extractor sets easier to use.
+As you can probably tell, we find double-ended screw extractor sets easier to use.

 Step 5: Screw It